harrisonlab/phytophthora_fragariae/README.md

 the number of SigP-RxLR genes are: 297 the number of SigP-RxLR-EER genes are: 172

 strain: Nov71   species: P.fragariae
 the number of SigP gene is: 2525 the number of SigP-RxLR genes are: 324 the number of SigP-RxLR-EER genes are: 191

+strain: Bc1     species: P.fragariae
+the number of SigP gene is:     2570 the number of SigP-RxLR genes are:      336 the number of SigP-RxLR-EER genes are:  193

+strain: Nov9    species: P.fragariae
+the number of SigP gene is:     2531 the number of SigP-RxLR genes are:      313 the number of SigP-RxLR-EER genes are:  182
 ```

 ##B) From braker1 gene models - Hmm evidence for WY domains